BarraudRm/pyHeat/README.md

 The testing procedure uses unittest.

 All the test code are in unittests

-until now, there is a shell runAllTest.sh for running all tests at once.

 The procedure to run a test (from main directory):
 ```